 Phalaenopsis orchids are a favorite among orchid growers and hobbyists.
 Knowing that these are safe orchids to have in your home around your pets may give you some peace of mind.

 In addition, many popular household varieties of orchids are also not known to be toxic to humans.
 In fact, some are even edible.

 No, Dendrobium orchids are not poisonous to cats.
 Dendrobium orchids are not poisonous to dogs either.

 No, there are very few orchid varieties that are toxic or poisonous.
 As mentioned above, some orchid varieties are used as edible orchids in garnishes or as part of a main dish in certain cuisines.

 Another excellent example of edible orchids are the vanilla orchids.
 We make vanilla extract by extracting vanilla essence from the seed pods of the vanilla bean orchid, also known as Vanilla planifolia.

 Are Orchids Poisonous To Cats?
-Can Eating Orchids Kill Cats?
+Are Orchids Safe For Cats?

 If you have orchids and cats, you may be wondering what might happen if your cat eats part of your orchid.
 Fortunately, the orchids you have inside your house are generally not poisonous to cats and are not likely to kill your beloved pet.

 Cats do tend to be very curious and exploratory, however.
 It is possible that they might play with your orchid or nibble on the orchid stems or leaves.